Splint3r7/VT-Scrape/README.md

 ### OUTPUT

-Ouput will be stored in output/site_name/site_name.txt.
-This text file will contain all the url's extracted from the Virustotal API in the text format.
+Output will be stored in output/site_name/site_name.txt.
+This text file will contain all the URL's extracted from the Virustotal API in the text format.

 #### Thanks for using the tool!